List of bishops and Ecumenical Patriarchs of Constantinople: Archbishops/Patriarchs of Constantinople

 The official title of the bishop became "archbishop of Constantinople, New Rome, and ecumenical patriarch" in the 6th century, but scholars often use the terms "archbishop" and "patriarch" for earlier bishops.
-The First Council of Constantinople (381) concluded that "the bishop of Constantinople, however, shall have the prerogative of honor after the bishop of Rome", while the Council of Chalcedon (451) concluded that "the bishop of New Rome shall enjoy the same privileges as the bishop of Old Rome".
-Modern scholars use the term "patriarch" after either 381 or 451.
+The First Council of Constantinople (381) concluded that "the bishop of Constantinople, however, shall have the prerogative of honor after the bishop of Rome", while the Council of Chalcedon (451) concluded that "the bishop of New Rome shall enjoy the same privileges as the bishop of Old Rome" although both canons were not received by either Rome or Alexandria, the former canon by Pope Damasus and Timothy I and the latter was annulled by Pope Leo I. Modern scholars use the term "patriarch" after either 381 or 451.
 (Note: There is some confusion surrounding the titulature of the early bishops.
 It is often stated that the title of archbishop was adopted shortly after 330.
 The Dictionary of Christian Biography and Literature to the End of the Sixth Century refers to Nectarius of Constantinople as the first archbishop, while Venance Grumel refers to him as the first patriarch.
 The Catholic Encyclopedia states that he "may be counted its first patriarch".
 Socrates of Constantinople Historia Ecclesiastica (c.
 440) indicate that the bishop was already called "patriarch" by his time.)
 The chronology mostly follows Demetrius Kiminas (2009), who mostly uses the dates established by Venance Grumel (1958).
 See also the lists in the Oxford Dictionary of Byzantium (1991) and the Encyclopedia of the Byzantine Empire (2015).